 In addition to attending the design competition, we presented our project to our stakeholders, the staff of Expect Respect program.
 They told us this was the first time they reached technology solutions to help their education and they strongly hope this app could actually be developed and become a useful tool to use in class.

-One of the main challenges we faced during the project was we planned to have an in-depth interview with middle school and high school students, but since cyberbullying is a sensitive topic and we can't work with kids under 18, we had to conduct focus group instead.
+One of the main challenges I encountered was we planned to have an in-depth interview with middle school and high school students, but since cyberbullying is a sensitive topic and we can't work with kids under 18, we had to conduct focus group instead.
 The problem was within a group environment, we can't collect personal experiences on cyberbullying.
 However, we changed our research questions and left more questions for the expert interviews because we knew the school counselor is the person who interacts directly with kids and deeply understands their feelings.